huynguy-db/arcion-docs/content/docs/source-setup/Oracle.md

       *Default: By default, this parameter is set to `false`*.

     - `log-miner-dict-file`*[v21.09.17.6]*: If specified, this file will be used as the dictionary for log mining instead of using the online dictionary.
 The file must be accessible by Oracle.
+    - `oldest-active-txn-window-hr`*[v22.07.19.3]*: Specifies the time period in hours up to which Replicant should fetch the oldest transaction SCN.

+      *Default: By default, this parameter is set to `24`*.

     The following is a sample configuration for realtime mode: